Long March 7: History

 The Long March 7 project started in 2008 with the formation of the development team within the traditional designer of space launch vehicles, CALT.
 With the acquisition of the RD-120 technology and development of the YF-100 and YF-115 engines, the original plan was to re-engine the Long March 2F.
 The Long March 2F/H, as it would have been called, would "just" switch from N2O4 / UDMH to a LOX / kerosene propellant and improved thrust engines to offer better performance.
 But the switch resulted in a cascade of changes that increased the project complexity significantly.

 At the same time, the original Long March 5 project was expected to include heavy, medium and light versions.
 Since the Long March 2F/H and the medium Long March 5 had significant overlaps, it was decided to merge both projects.
 This way, the high reliability and flight legacy components and technologies of the Long March 2F were merged with the new technologies developed for the Long March 5.
 Although finished nearly at the same time, the Long March 6 was a completely separate product developed by a young team within SAST.
 As such, it shares little more than tank diameters and propulsion with the LM-5 and LM7, but does cover the range of payloads between the medium Long March 7 and the very light Long March 11.

 In 2010, the project name was changed officially to Long March 7.
 According to the project deputy manager, Zhang Tao, the project required eleven new major technologies.
 But the innovation was not only at the product level, but one at the process itself.
 This was, according to the project manager, Wang Xiaojun, the first time the whole process was developed in digital 3D, using computer-aided design directly to computer-aided manufacturing.

 The inaugural flight was successfully performed on 25 June 2016, at 12:00 UTC from the Wenchang, LC-2 launch pad.
 It launched in the LM-7 configuration with the addition of the simultaneously debuting Yuanzheng-1A upper stage; the flight performed its multi-orbit mission successfully.

 Design

 The Long March 7 is the medium-lift variant of a new generation rocket family that includes the heavier-lift Long March 5 and the small-mid cargo Long March 6.
-The structure is based on the reliable, man-rated Long March 2F launch vehicle.
-It inherited the 3.35 m-diameter core stage and 2.25 m-diameter liquid rocket boosters.
+The structure is based on the reliable, human-rated Long March 2F launch vehicle.
+It inherited the 3.35 m-diameter core stage and 2.25 m-diameter liquid rocket boosters, but with new engines.
 Where the earlier Long March 2 rocket family used expensive and dangerous / UDMH propellants, the Long March 7 uses LOX and kerosene.
 The engines are shared with the Long March 5 and 6.
 The goal was to build a more cost-effective and less hazardous rocket family to replace today's Long March 2 and eventually the Long March 3.
 It is capable of placing a 5500 kg payload into a Sun-synchronous orbit (SSO) of 700 km.